project: budwale primary school

 summary: tom wadela is a teacher at nanyuza primary school. he has decided to volunteer his evenings after work to run optional evening sessions with his students. “learning at night has helped these students to improve their weakest subjects,” he said. and mr. wadela is not the only teacher who has volunteered. but with only candles and kerosene lamps for light, these dedicated teachers can hardly see to teach. with solar systems from israel, the teachers of nanyuza school will be able to offer the same quality lessons at nighttime that they do in the day, and students can continue to strive towards brightening their future with academic success.

-Project: kiranga primary school
+project: kiranga primary school

 population: 767 students